 While my grandfather, a Dr. of Philosophy led the austere life of an academic (happily buried in books and chess pieces), my grandmother spent heady days learning how to read cards from gypsies who’d camped on their land in the Carpathians.
 I never learned my grandmother’s system of telling fortunes with a reduced pack of cards, although I vaguely recall that the Ace of Hearts meant love, three noisy queens – gossip; and, the Ace of Spades promptly heralded a need for more tea and tissues.

 Sadly, my grandmother died when I was still too young to study, and (more regrettably) defend the comforting and ultimately diverting effect her talents had on so many women.
 In time, I would develop my own role and relationship with cartomancy, tarot, oracles and then playing cards.

-While I love the chattiness and the drama of the cards, reading at events, and thrill at the whole Theatre of the Unknown, when you pull aside the crimson curtains and the dazzling beads, you’ll find that I’m very inspired by the practical possibilities and applications of divination.
-I work with the tarot, my own cards, and casting charms – all interactive and insightful tools that will help find the eye of the hurricane.
+While I love the chattiness and the drama of the cards, reading at events, and fairs – and the whole thrill of the Theatre of the Unknown, when you pull aside the crimson curtains and the dazzling beads, you’ll find that I’m very serious, and inspired by the clarifying, therapeutic and healing applications of divination.
+My own tools include tarot, my own cards, and casting charms – all used interactively, and for the Highest Good.